 Disability Housing on Campus

 A limited number of accessible housing units for people with mobility impairments are available.
 Individuals with disabilities who need special housing accommodations should complete a housing application as early as possible.
-You should also contact the Coordinator of Disability Services, Mrs. Amelia Castilian-Moore, in the Office of Counseling/Disability Services in the King Frazier Center second floor, at 912 358 3115 or by email at email@example.com as soon as possible, so that we can meet with you, discuss your disability, review documentation of your disability and coordinate services with the SSU Office of Residence Services and Programs.
+You should also contact the Coordinator of Disability Services, Tadisha Sams-Young, in the Disability Resource Center in the King Frazier Center second floor, at 912 358 3115 as soon as possible, so that we can meet with you, discuss your disability, review documentation of your disability and coordinate services with the SSU Office of Residence Services and Programs.
 Please provide as much advance notice of special housing needs as possible.
-The Office of Residential Services requests four months’ notice.
+The Office of Residential Services requests four months notice.

 Documentation Requirements for Disability Housing Requests

-Savannah State University’s Office of Disability Services is committed to working with students with disabilities to assess their needs and to assist with academic accommodations that may be necessary and appropriate due to their disability.
+Savannah State University’s Office of Disability Resource Center is committed to working with students with disabilities to assess their needs and to assist with academic accommodations that may be necessary and appropriate due to their disability.

 Services are available to students who:

-3. Provide appropriate documentation of the disability (see below) that supports the accommodations being requested.
+- Provide appropriate sdocumentation of the disability (see below) that supports the accommodations being requested.

 Accommodations are determined on an individual basis, based on the documentation provided and the interview with the student.
 Accommodations that are considered reasonable and do not fundamentally alter the nature of on campus residential life may be appropriate.